Meet some of the Teach For America alumni who are modeling outcomes, treating patients, and protecting communities during the COVID-19 pandemic.

 Triaging Patients in New York City

 The skin on Kaitlyn Hansen’s hands is dry and cracked from her sanitizing ritual, which includes placing her shoes and lunch box by the door, putting her phone under a UV light, and using tons of Lysol wipes.
-Sometimes, Kaitlyn (Chicago-Northwest Indiana ‘15) will retrace her steps, second-guessing if she got everything.
+Sometimes, Kaitlyn (Greater Chicago-Northwest Indiana ‘15) will retrace her steps, second-guessing if she got everything.
 “It’s tricky because I just washed my hands, but then I go back and touch something I’ve touched before,” Kaitlyn says.

 Kaitlyn was inspired to go to nursing school by the healthcare inequities she saw in the classroom as a corps member.
 She graduated from nursing school in August, after which she worked as a pediatric nurse practitioner in a school-based health center in New York City.
 Three weeks ago, she was brought in to help with COVID-19 response and triage on-site at her clinic’s main location on the Upper West Side of Manhattan.